wpschaub/DevOps-mindset-essentials/src/articles/progressive-exposure-cost.md

 There's one more important cost you need to consider.
 Flipping a feature flag is simple, the change ripples through production quickly, and your users start using your new feature with excitement.
 You're happy with the feature you just enabled, but are you confident that you have an understanding of all the side-effects of flipping the flag?

-There are two experiences we often share, which demonstrate that even with the best process, we have had really bad days, resulting really bad customer experiences.
+There are two experiences we often share, which demonstrate that even with the best process, we have had really bad days, resulting in really bad customer experiences.

 - [A Rough Patch](https://aka.ms/bh-ff-sos) - The team flipped a feature flag at a big marketing event, when Corporate Vice President, Brian Harry, was on stage.
 As described in the blog post, it didn’t go well.
 The product experienced unexpected authentication failures and eventually buckled under load.